-One persistent claim in U.S. society is that, “The troops fought/fight for our freedom!”
+One persistent claim in U.S. society is that, “The troops fought/fight for our freedom!” and that we “fight for freedom” in our various wars.
 In my experience, this idea is brought up to try and silence criticism of the United States and/or to generally encourage nationalism.
-The stated or implied accusation is that by criticizing the United States, or failing to sufficiently support our country, we are disrespecting our service members who sacrificed so that we could have our freedom.
+The implied accusation is that by criticizing the United States, or failing to sufficiently support our country, we are disrespecting our service members who sacrificed so that we could have our freedom.

 But is this claim true?

-Everyone in the U.S. should question if this commonly repeated claim is true because we should be interested in the truth.
+Everyone in the U.S. should question if this true because we should be interested in the truth.
 We should also recognize our foreign policy actions impact the world, take a lot of lives and cost a lot of money.
 People who support the troops, serve in the military, or have loved ones and friends who serve in the military should be especially interested in questioning this claim.
-After all, if the troops are not fighting for freedom, then what is the real reason we are asking the troops to take incredible risks for, and are those reasons worth it?
+After all, if the troops are sent to fight for something other than freedom or an equally noble goal, then what is the real reason we are asking the troops to take incredible risks for, and are those reasons worth it?

 A clear way to find an answer.